brianpereboom/brianpereboom.github.io/README.md

 2. Inside this directory, create an `index.html` file, `thumbnail.png`, and any accompanying HTML, CSS, or script files you need for your content.
 A thumbnail is required if you want the article to be featured on the homepage.

-3. Your biography may contain links to your articles and external projects.
+3. Your biography may contain links to your articles, external projects, and social media.

 ### 3. Thumbnail Guidelines